minthemiddle/Quick-Capture/README.md

 This will append the given thought to a daily note.
 If no daily note is present, it will also create the note first.
+If intermediate folders don't exist, it will create the folders.

 It only works with daily notes in the `YYYY-MM-DD.md` format for now.
 Every thought is added in the following format: _Bolded Timestamp > Text > Newline_